 Having a dog brings with it a world of joy.
 You have someone to cuddle with while you watch your favorite show and you finally have a member of the family who can’t argue back.
 But while having a dog is relaxing, for the most part, it isn’t so relaxing when they constantly pester and beg you for food whenever you sit down to tuck into a tasty meal.
-You just want some peace and quiet to enjoy every mouthful of this delicious snack, without the feeling of guilt you get when you look down at your endearing dog.
+You just want some peace and quiet to enjoy every mouthful of that delicious snack, without the feeling of guilt you get when you look down at your endearing dog.

 It’s all fun and games to start with, but you gave in too much at the beginning and now you can’t eat anything without sharing it with your canine friend.
 But enough is enough, you don’t want to share anymore and you don’t want guests being pestered for food by your dog either.